Osteoarthritis and Meniscus Tears

 A 2008 Research Study:

-Amongst participants who had documented evidence of knee osteoarthritis, 82% had some degree of meniscal damage.
-This percentage compared to 25% of people who did not have osteoarthritis.
+Among participants who documented evidence of knee osteoarthritis, 82% had some degree of meniscal damage.
+This percentage was compared to 25% of people who did not have osteoarthritis.
 This shows a strong correlation between meniscus injuries and osteoarthritis of the knees.